-In 2008, I left a tenured full professorship at MIT to learn how to become a leader and operator at scale during the financial crisis of 2008-09.
+In 2008, I left a tenured professorship at MIT to learn how to become a leader and operator at scale during the financial crisis of 2008-09.
 The latter wasn’t planned of course, so the transition was unexpectedly challenging by all accounts.
 Even my own.
-I had previously founded research groups at MIT, where I established a new field spanning art and technology, and worked with many multinational corporations advising their research and innovation teams, and I even had an MBA.
-But nothing I could have had under my belt, really, could have prepared me to run a 130-year old institution with a 9-figure operating budget and balance sheet amidst financial conditions that took a long, long time to settle down.
+I had previously founded research groups at MIT, where I established a new field spanning art and technology, and worked with a variety of corporations advising their research and innovation teams, and I even earned an MBA as a side-hobby.
+But nothing I could have had under my belt, really, could have prepared me to run a 130-year old institution with a 9-figure operating budget amidst financial conditions that took a long, long time to settle down.

 This blog was a place where I would “think out loud” in order to find a way forward through those turbulent times -- and it’s now pretty much frozen.
 I don’t intend to add to it much right now -- it’s a little archive that I’ve re-designed to be responsive to literally stay up with the mobile generation.
 Thanks for visiting these old, creaky thoughts from my formative period when learning how to swim about the world as a creative leader.
 I hope they are useful to you.
 Signed copies of RDL are now available with free shipping in the US.